 Exceptionally, if a prospective reader has no way to download the article from the journal’s web site (that is, if their institution does not subscribe and they cannot afford to buy the article), authors can send them the PDF file.

 Many institutions now require or encourage their researchers to deposit published articles in their institutional repositories.
 MSP cooperates with this requirement by sending authors or librarians, upon demand, a version of the published file suitable for the purpose.
 We request that you use the final published version and not a preprint or postprint version, which are not considered definitive.

 We offer all our authors the option to retain the copyright of their work.
-However, we strongly recommend that authors provide a full transfer of copyright to MSP.
-This allows us to protect the work against unauthorized use and widely disseminate it by all means available, including by readily offering permission to third parties to republish the work in other media or collections.
+However, we must at least retain an exclusive license for the commercial distribution of the work.
+Further, we strongly recommend that authors provide a full transfer of copyright to MSP.
+This allows us to protect the work against unauthorized use, but also widely disseminate it by all means available, as we’ll remain easy to find and will readily be offering permission to third parties to republish the work in other media or collections.